-And after you spend that good chunk of money, then you have to coordinate delivery – which can be another headache of its own.
+And after you spend that good chunk of money, then you have to coordinate delivery.
+Which can be another headache of its own.

-Considering that your vacation rental is most likely located more than 50 miles from where you live, the ideal mattress is one that is affordable and one which doesn’t require you to commit to a specific date and/or time for delivery.
+So, the ideal mattress is one that is affordable and one which doesn’t require you to commit to a specific date and/or time for delivery.

 With that in mind, a mattress in a box is the ideal choice for a vacation rental or cabin!

-While we wouldn’t recommend a mattress in a box for day to day personal use, we have come to the realization that they are an exceptional choice when a vacation rental is concerned.
+While we wouldn’t recommend a mattress in a box for day-to-day personal use, we have come to the realization that they are an exceptional choice when a vacation rental is concerned.